 The Directors have adopted the going concern basis in preparing the Annual Report.
 The following is a summary of the Director's assessment of going concern status of the Company.
 In reaching this conclusion, the Directors have considered the liquidity of the Company's portfolio of investments as well as its cash position, income and expense flows.
-As at 31 December 2023, the Company had net assets of £212.1 (2022: £218.9) million including cash balances of £1.8 (2022: £23.3) million.
-The Group, through its' unconsolidated subsidiaries, utilised EUR 49.4 million of its facility with SEB to help fund the additional hydropower acquisitions.
+As at 31 December 2024, the Company had net assets of £119.9 (2023: £212.5) million including cash balances of £0.8 million (2023: £1.8 million) which are sufficient to meet current obligations as they fall due.
 Through its main subsidiary, DORE Hold Co Limited, the Company has access to a RCF of £40 million which is available for either new investments or investment in existing projects and working capital.
-At the reporting date £18.6m had been drawn down from the RCF.
+At the reporting date the facility was undrawn.